 The concentration of Chromium (Cr) was lowest in Elelenwo (1.96mg/kg) and highest at Choba (53.0mg/kg) (Fig. 5).
 There was a significant difference between the stations (p<0.005) across the stations.
 Comparison of the analysis of variance of the different months showed July was significantly (o<0.005) different from other months.

-Fig. 2: Monthly Concentrations of Copper Fig. 3: Monthly Concentrations of Cadmium
+Fig. 2.
+Monthly Concentrations of Copper Fig. 3.
+Monthly Concentrations of Cadmium

-Fig. 4: Monthly Concentrations of Lead Fig. 5: Monthly Concentrations of Chromium
+Fig. 4.
+Monthly Concentrations of Lead Fig. 5.
+Monthly Concentrations of Chromium

-DISCUSSION The concentration of heavy metals in the sediment of the study areas showed variations as follows: Cd: 0.44 – 3.56mg/kg, Pb: 17.20 - 72.80mg/kg, Cu: 3.60 – 11.50mg/kg and Cr: 1.96 – 9.75mg/kg.
+4.DISCUSSION The concentration of heavy metals in the sediment of the study areas showed variations as follows: Cd: 0.44 – 3.56mg/kg, Pb: 17.20 - 72.80mg/kg, Cu: 3.60 – 11.50mg/kg and Cr: 1.96 – 9.75mg/kg.
 The levels of Cr in this study were less than those (76.40 mg/kg) reported by Yi et al. (2011).
 The concentrations of heavy metals (Cd and Pb) recorded by Marcus et al. (2013) and Marcus & Ekpete (2014) were generally higher than values obtained in this study, suggesting fluctuations of metal concentrations in sediments of the study areas in space and time.
 Daka et al. (2007) recorded higher values of metals: Cd (0.62mg/kg, Cu (17.26mg/kg) and Pb (30.0mg/kg) during the wet season in the study area.
 The ranges of heavy metals recorded by Moslen et al. (2018) were as follows: Cd 0.0 - 0.6mg/kg, Cr 2.8 - 35.7mg/kg and Pb 5.7 - 22.5mg/kg.
 These results are in conformity with the results obtained in this study.

-Fig. 6: Heavy Metal Concentrations in Sediments of Study Areas
+Fig. 6.
+Heavy Metal Concentrations in Sediments of Study Areas

 Using Fig. 6 above, it was observed that there was no significant difference across the months except in July.
 In all the study areas, the significant difference in the concentration of Cr, Cu, Pb and Cd was between the month of July and other months.
 The fluctuations during this study can possibly be due to the settling down of heavy metals into the underlying sediments.
 Runoffs and anthropogenic activities from increased waste disposal could also increase the load of heavy metals during the rain.